monika2333/edu_news_pipeline/README.md

 2. **Hash / Deduplicate** - `hash_primary` computes an exact `content_hash`, 64-bit SimHash, and four 16-bit band hashes for each filtered article.
 Using SimHash band lookup and a Hamming-distance threshold (<= 3), duplicates are grouped under a primary article and promoted to `primary_articles`.
 3. **Score** - LLM-based relevance scoring runs on entries in `primary_articles`.
 The LLM output becomes `raw_relevance_score`; keyword rules add a `keyword_bonus_score`, and their sum is persisted as `score`.
 Promotion still keys off `raw_relevance_score >= 60`, while the final score (without an upper bound) is used for ordering.
 4. **Summarise & Sentiment** - `summarize` generates LLM summaries for promoted primaries, classifies sentiment (`positive` / `negative`), and writes the results back into `news_summaries` with status `ready_for_export` (failed attempts remain `pending`).
+5. **External Filter** - `external_filter` re-scores京外正面稿件，按照 external importance（0-100）决定是否继续导出；不满足阈值的记录被标记为 `external_filtered`。
-5. **Export** - Assemble the ready summaries into a briefing ordered by "Jingnei/Jingwai x Positive/Negative" buckets (sorted descending by score) and persist batch metadata in `brief_batches` / `brief_items`, sending an optional Feishu notification.
+6. **Export** - Assemble the ready summaries into a briefing ordered by "Jingnei/Jingwai x Positive/Negative" buckets (sorted descending by score) and persist batch metadata in `brief_batches` / `brief_items`, sending an optional Feishu notification.

 All stages are available through the CLI wrapper: